SlotifyApp/api/api_docs/Apis/DefaultApi.md

 # **getAPIUsersUserID**
 > User getAPIUsersUserID(userID)

-Get a user by id
+Get a user by id.

 ### Parameters